Fire Prevention and Hazardous Materials Division

 Defensible Space Inspections

-Sonoma County Fire Prevention Division and participation from Local Fire Districts, the defensible space inspection program began on May 19, 2021.
-Properties were sent letters by mail to identify the properties that will be inspected.
+Each May, the Sonoma County Fire Prevention Division, with participation from Local Fire Districts, will implement the Defensible Space Inspection Program.
+Properties are sent letters by mail to identify properties that will be inspected.
+For more Information, visit Vegetation Management Services.

 Core Service Areas